UFC

 Khamzat Chimaev Next Fight - UFC

-Khamzat Chimaev Next Fight: Who Is The Undefeated Russian Fighting At UFC 308?
+Khamzat Chimaev Next Fight: Who Is The Undefeated Russian Fighting Next?

-Despite being just 30-years-old and only having had seven UFC fights to date, Khamzat Chimaev is already one of the biggest stars in all of professional MMA.
+Despite being just 30-years-old and only having had eight UFC fights to date, Khamzat Chimaev is already one of the biggest stars in all of professional MMA.

-‘Borz’ currently boasts an unblemished record of 13-0.
-This consists of six knockout victories, five submissions and two wins via decision.
-The Russian MMA phenom has won each of his seven UFC fights to date, five of which have come inside the distance.
+‘Borz’ currently boasts an unblemished record of 14-0.
+This consists of six knockout victories, six submissions and two wins via decision.
+The Russian MMA phenom has won each of his eight UFC fights to date, six of which have come inside the distance.

-Could Khamzat Chimaev’s Next Fight After Robert Whittaker Be For The UFC Middleweight Title?
+Could Chimaev’s Next Fight Be For The UFC Middleweight Title?

-Should Khamzat Chimaev come through the Robert Whittaker fight unscathed at UFC 308, he could well be in line for a title shot next.
-If he beats Whittaker, particularly if he does so in emphatic style, Chimaev will not be denied a shot at UFC gold in 2025.
+After coming through the Robert Whittaker fight unscathed at UFC 308, Khamzat Chimaev could well be in line for a title shot next.
+Given the emphatic nature of his performance against Whittaker, Chimaev will not be denied a shot at UFC gold in 2025.

-Whittaker is ranked at #3 at 185-pounds, with just the champion Dricus Du Plessis, Israel Adesanya and Sean Strickland above him.
-Should the 30-year-old defeat ‘Bobby Knuckles’ in style, he could well be next in line for a shot at Du Plessis next year.
+Whittaker was ranked at #3 at 185-pounds, with just the champion Dricus Du Plessis, Israel Adesanya and Sean Strickland above him.
+Now that the 30-year-old has defeated ‘Bobby Knuckles’ in style, he could well be next in line for a shot at Du Plessis next year.

 If the UFC Title fight doesn’t come to fruition for Chimaev, there are of course other options too.
 A final eliminator bout against Strickland or Adesanya could be an option, as could a fight with someone like Jared Cannonier, Caio Borralho or Nassourdine Imamov.

-The best UFC betting sites in the UK would likely favour Chimaev to defeat all of these names, particularly if he looks impressive at UFC 308 against Robert Whittaker.
+The best UFC betting sites in the UK would likely favour Chimaev to defeat anyone in the middleweight division now.
 Time will tell what happens next for ‘Borz’, but he certainly isn’t too far away from the promised land.
 That is for sure.

-Lets hope that Khamzat Chimaev’s next fight after this one is for the UFC Middleweight Title, provided he beats Robert Whittaker in their co-main event at UFC 308.
+Lets hope that Khamzat Chimaev’s next fight is indeed for the UFC Middleweight Title against Dricus Du Plessis.

 Author photo